tldr-pages/tldr/pages/common/psql.md

 > PostgreSQL command-line client.

 - Connect to database.
-It connects to localhost using default port 5432 with default user:
+It connects to localhost using default port 5432 with default user as currently logged in user:

 `psql {{database}}`